cbeams/bisq2-proto/README.md

 ## Requirements

-- Java 16+ required
+- JDK 16+

+## Import into IDEA

-- When importing into IDEA, select Java 16 SDK in the project settings
+- Import as usual, but ensure that JDK 16 is selected in the project settings

+## Build and test

+    $ ./gradlew build

+## Run the daemon

+    $ ./bisqd
+    listening on port 9999

+The daemon will listen on port 9999, accept a single connection, return the value '42' and exit.

+## Connect to the daemon

+    $ nc localhost 9999
+    42